ark-lang/ark-docs/REFERENCE.md

   - [Macro System](#macro-system)

 ## Guiding Principles
 Ark is a systems programming language, intended as an alternative to C. It's main purpose is to modernize C, without deviating from C's original goal of simplicity.
-Ark's frontend is written in C, with LLVM being used for the backend.
-For users who have followed the project for a while now, it may seem very abrupt, the fact that we've decided to use LLVM as the backend.
-After rigorous discussions, we were of the idea that generating C had some serious limitations as far as feature implementations were concerned, ergo we decided to use LLVM.
-Apart from giving us ground to expand Ark's features, it also gave us comparable performance, both of which we aimed for initially.
+The official Ark compiler is written in Go, with the main code backend being LLVM.

 The design is motivated by the following: